Marlins vs. White Sox Player Props Betting Odds

 Arraez Stats

-- Arraez has put up 88 hits with 15 doubles, a triple, a home run and 19 walks.
+- Arraez has collected 90 hits with 15 doubles, a triple, a home run and 19 walks.
 He has driven in 30 runs with one stolen base.

-- Arraez has recorded at least one hit in six straight games.
-In his last 10 games he is hitting .513 with four doubles, two walks and 10 RBI.
+- Arraez hopes to build on a seven-game hitting streak in this matchup.
+In his last 10 outings he is hitting .526 with four doubles, two walks and 10 RBI.

 Arraez Recent Games